4/5

 The methodology is based on the multidimensional model by P. Hewitt and G. Flett, first published in the paper “Perfectionism in the Self and Social Contexts” (1991).

-Aspects of perfectionism:
+Aspects of perfectionism

 • self-oriented perfectionism

-• socially-oriented perfectionism
+• other-oriented perfectionism

-• socially prescripted perfectionism
+• socially prescribed perfectionism

 1. When I am working on something, I cannot relax until it is perfect